nuxt-community/dotenv-module/README.md

 This will works thanks to the `dotenv` library provided by this module as a dependency.
 If you decided to ignore some values from your `.env` file in the module configuration, this won't apply here.

+## Development

+- Fork and Clone this repository
+- Install dependencies using `yarn`
+- Start development server using `yarn run dev`
+- Launch tests with `yarn run test`

 ## License